Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/filters.md

 ### decode

 Decodes bytes to string using encoding.
+Encoding labels are defined in [Encoding Standard].

 ```hurl
 # The 'Content-Type' HTTP response header does not precise the charset 'gb2312'